kaizen-ai/kaizenflow/docs/GitHub_ZenHub_workflows.md

 ## Closing an issue

-- A task is closed when the pull request has been reviewed and merged into `master`
+- A task is closed when PR has been reviewed and merged into `master`
-- When, in your opinion, there is no more work to be done on your side on an Issue, please move it to the `Done` or `Review/QA` pipeline, but do not close it
+- When, in your opinion, there is no more work to be done on your side on an Issue, please move it to the `Done/Pre-prod` or `Review/QA` pipeline, but do not close it
   - GP/RPs will close it after review
 - If you made specific assumptions, or if there are loose ends, etc., add a `TODO(user) `or file a follow-up bug
 - Done means that something is DONE, not 99% done
   - It means that the code is tested, readable and usable by other teammates
 - Together we can decide that 99% done is good enough, but it should be a conscious decision and not come as a surprise

 # PR workflows

 ## PR labels

-### `# TODO(Dan): Update for Sorrentum.`

 - `PR_for_authors`
     - There are changes to be addressed by an author of a PR